9 Essential Questions for Evaluating SEO Firms

 “The SEO industry is full of reputable experts, but a few con artists leave many hesitant to trust SEO.”

 We’ve seen it countless times.
-A company is looking for SEO services and starts vetting agencies for help, but doesn’t know where to start.
+A company is looking for SEO services and starts vetting digital marketing agencies for help, but doesn’t know where to start.
 Our goal with this post is to create a resource to help business owners see through the BS and avoid the con artists.

 We’ve reached out to dozens of SEO experts to collect their insights.
-Based on their feedback, we’ve compiled this list of the most essential questions to ask while vetting any SEO provider.
+Based on their feedback, we’ve compiled this list of the essential questions to ask while vetting any SEO provider.

 1. Understand their history